Table of contents

 Bad UX/UI is punishable

 The second danger that comes with the use of dark patterns is the threat of penalties.
 If the solutions used in a product mislead users, the consequences can be legal.
-At best, they can come down to just removing the dark pattern, which involves costs.
-In addition to the need for repair, one can also expose oneself to financial penalties and compensation.
+At best, they can come down to removing the dark pattern, which involves costs.
+In addition to the need for repair, one can expose oneself to financial penalties and compensation.

-Such practices are used by both big and small brands – Microsoft, Amazon, Booking.
+Such practices are used by both big and small brands – Microsoft, Amazon, and Booking.
 The list is long, and the fines awarded so far run into the millions of dollars.
 In 2022, Epic Games, the maker of the Fortnite game, was fined as much as $520 million!”

 Limitations in UX/UI design